 Side note: the orders moving me into the medical retirement program are dated the day after the last U.S. troops left Afghanistan.
 This is hilarious to me because I signed up for the surge in Afghanistan in 2009 at age 39 when the Army raised the recruiting age to 42.

-Anyway, all these good times aside, I swear I’ll be more active on this blog.
-I have to be, because I was permanently banned from Twitter a few months back when the South African Shitwit took it over.
-I was on a list entitled “Oven-Worthy Intellectuals” forwarded to then-content moderator Andy Ngo by a white supremacist militia leader who took issue with me pointing out the deficiencies and dipshittery of the troops in his attempted flex pic.
+Anyway, all these good times aside, I may be more active on this blog.
+I have to be, because I was permanently banned from Twitter a few months back, then unbanned, then re-banned when the South African Shitwit took it over.
+This time, I was banned as part of a list entitled “Oven-Worthy Intellectuals” forwarded to then-content moderator Andy Ngo by a white supremacist militia leader who took issue with me pointing out the deficiencies and dipshittery of the troops in his attempted flex pic.
 [Tips for militia members: 1.)
 Don’t pose in Amazon paintball gear; 2.)
-Go ahead and call yourself “Militia Special Forces,” if your sights are on backwards, you’re an idiot; 3.)
+If you call yourself “Militia Special Forces,” if your optics are on backwards, I’m poking fun at you; 3.)
 No matter how much stuff you put on it, you’re not fooling anyone worth fooling if you’re posing with a Bushmaster rifle.]

-There will be a post on social media strategies later when I’m not out of my skull on painkillers and Scotch.
+There may be a post on social media strategies someday later, when I’m not out of my skull on painkillers and Scotch.
 I’ll talk to you, then.
 Cheers.